Kolowrat-Krakowsky

-Kolowrat-Krakowsky (Kolowrat-Krakowští) is an historic Bohemian family from Central Europe.
-It is a branch of the Kolowrat family.
+The House of Kolowrat-Krakowsky (Kolowrat-Krakowští) is an old, historic Bohemian noble family from Central Europe.
+It is a branch of the House of Kolowrat.

+History

 The Kolowrat family originated in Central Bohemia, in what is today the Czech Republic, in the 13th century.

 The Kolowrat-Krakowsky branch of the Kolowrat family still exists today in the Czech Republic and the United States.
 Over the past 600 years, this family branch has produced: